bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/21-two_tone_filter/README.md

 You can notice that the FIR started processing (Tile: 25,0) and once the first set of datas are ready, then FFT started processing (Tile: 24,0) the data and send the processed output.

-After reviewing the reports, close the Vitis Analyzer.

 #### Verify the Performance

 Next step is to verify the performance of the design.

+In the Graph View, select the *I/O* tab and observe the **Throughput** column for each ports.

+The output PLIO port (PLIO_fft_o) throughput shows the value 2307.86 MBYTES PER SEC (MBPS).
+To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is cint16, which is four bytes in size.
+This gives a throughput value of 576.96 MSPS.

-By running the make throughput command, it lists the throughput for the FIR and FFT output.
+Optional: By running the make throughput command, it lists the throughput for the FIR and FFT output.
 This uses the custom python script which reads the time stamp from the output file and displays the value.

 Enter the following command to analyze the throughput:
 ```
 make throughput
 ```

-As per the design requirement, for the design 1, the required sampling rate is 400 Msps and we were able to achieve ~574 Msps.
+As per the design requirement, for the design 1, the required sampling rate is 400 Msps and we were able to achieve ~576 Msps.

+After reviewing the reports, close the Vitis Analyzer.

 ## Part 2: Implementing design 2 (SSR>1)
 In Desgin 2, the sampling rate requirement is 2000 Msps as given below.